 - All members of staff are required to work within our clear guidelines on safer working practice as outlined in the school staff code of conduct.
-Helpful guidance (updated in February 2022 and supported by the DfE) can be found on the Safer Recruitment Consortium website Home (saferrecruitmentconsortium.org) - Staff will be made aware of the school behaviour management and physical intervention policies, and any physical interventions/use of reasonable force must be in line with agreed policy and procedures and national guidance. - All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
-Staff will adhere to relevant school policies including staff behaviour policy, Acceptable Use and Online safety policies.
+Helpful guidance (updated in February 2022 and supported by the DfE) can be found on the Safer Recruitment Consortium website Home (saferrecruitmentconsortium.org). - Staff will be made aware of Campsbourne School behaviour management and 'use of reasonable force' policies, and that any physical interventions/use of reasonable force must be in line with agreed policy and procedures and DfE guidance. - All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
+Staff will adhere to relevant school policies including staff code of conduct, Acceptable Use and Online safety policies, social media and policies relating to pupils' health and safety.

-17. Staff Supervision and Support
+18. Staff Supervision and Support

 - Any member of staff affected by issues arising from concerns for children's welfare or safety can seek support from the DSL. - The induction process will include familiarisation with child protection responsibilities and procedures to be followed if members of staff have any concerns about a child's safety or welfare. - The school will provide appropriate supervision and support for all members of staff to ensure that: - All staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children. - All staff are supported by the DSL in their safeguarding role. - All members of staff have regular reviews of their own practice to ensure they improve over time. - The DSL will also put staff in touch with outside agencies for professional support if they so wish.
-Through consultant Kamelia Johnson kamelia@safeguarding.network Staff can also approach organisations such as their Union, the Education Support Partnership or other similar organisations directly. - The school will ensure that members of staff who are working within the foundation stage are provided with appropriate supervision in accordance with the statutory requirements of Early Years Foundation Stage (EYFS) 2021.
+Through consultant Kamelia Johnson kamelia@safeguarding.network Staff can also approach organisations such as their Union, the Education Support Partnership or other similar organisations directly. - The school will ensure that members of staff who are working within the foundation stage are provided with appropriate supervision in accordance with the statutory requirements of Early Years Foundation Stage (EYFS) (Updated January 2024).

-18. Online safety
+19. Online safety